fudab/fudab.github.io/covid-19/china.md

     <th><img width="800" src="./figures_china/China_beta_if.png"></th>
   </tr>
   <tr>
     <td>Figure 8: The correlation between internal flow ratio and infection rate $\beta$.
-Considering the provincial internal flow ratio and $\beta$ as two time series, we calculate their cross correlations with different lags (unit: day) and figure out the maximum value of the correlation coefficent as well as the corresponding lag, both of which are given in the title of every panel.
-In accordance with the cuase-effect relation, we assume that the lag is positive, that is, people's travel behavior leads the spread of the disease. </td>
+Regarding the provincial internal flow ratio and $\beta$ as two time series, we calculate their cross correlations with different lags (unit: day) and figure out the maximum value of the correlation coefficent as well as the corresponding lag, both of which are given in the title of every panel.
+In accordance with the cuase-effect relation where people's travel behavior leads the spread of the disease, we assume that the lag is positive. </td>
   </tr>
 </table>